Ehrhart Theory of Paving and Panhandle Matroids: Panhandle matroids

 \section{Panhandle matroids}

 \begin{definition} Let $r\leq s<n$ be nonnegative integers.
 The \defterm{panhandle matroid} $\Pan_{r,s,n}$ is the rank-$r$ matroid on ground set $[n]$ with basis system \end{definition}

 One can check directly that $\B_{r,s,n}$ satisfies the axioms of a matroid basis system.
-Alternatively, one can observe that $\B_{r,s,n}$ is a special case of the \textit{lattice-path matroids} first studied in~\cite{LPM}.
-Specifically, consider the Ferrers diagram shown in Figure~\ref{fig:panhandle} (from which the name ``panhandle'' derives).
+Alternatively, one can observe that $\B_{r,s,n}$ is a \textit{lattice path matroid}~\cite{LPM}, as we now explain.
+Consider the Ferrers diagram shown in Figure~\ref{fig:panhandle} (from which the name ``panhandle'' derives).
 Given a lattice path from $(0,0)$ to $(n-r,r)$ that stays in the Ferrers diagram, label its steps sequentially $1,\dots,n$.
 The sets of North steps arising from such paths are precisely the elements of $\B_{r,s,n}$, hence form a matroid basis system.

 The panhandle matroid is connected by \cite[Theorem~3.6]{LPM}.
 Special cases include the \textit{minimal matroids} of \cite{Ferroni2021A}, which are equivalent to panhandle matroids $\Pan_{r,r,n}$ (where the Ferrers diagram is a hook shape), and the uniform matroids $\Pan_{r,n-1,n}\cong U_{r,n}$.